randy3k/AlignTab/README.md

 Align Tabular
 ==============
-This plugin is a Sublime Text 2 version of the excellent VIM plugin - tabular.
+This is a version of the excellent VIM plugin - tabular.

 How does it differ from other alignment plugins?
 ------------